Marqasa/overwatch-crossover-patch/README.md

 6. Run the following command: `chmod +x ./overwatch-crossover-patch`
 7. Ctrl + Click the patch file and select "Open" from the menu
 8. Click "Open" in the dialog that appears
-9. When prompted, enter the name of your Overwatch bottle
+9. When prompted, enter the name of your Overwatch bottle and game client
 10. In CrossOver, right click your Overwatch bottle, go to Settings, and enable `DXVK Backend for D3D11`